 Over the last year, I’ve been exploring the work of Dr. Bob Schuchts and the John Paul II Healing Center.
 As dioceses continue to hire them (as well as Sr. Miriam Heidland who works collaboratively with them) to teach on healing, sexuality, and gender, it’s important to critically examine their work.
 Rather than presenting perspectives grounded in professional psychology and Catholic theology, they tend to offer teachings rooted in the protestant prayer healing movement and outdated (or simply inaccurate) psychological claims.
 While some may experience a certain degree of “healing” under the direction of Schuchts, Heidland, and the JPII Healing Center, others have shared stories of exacerbated problems and inhibited abilities to seek professional help.

-In 2021, I shared a recorded conversation with Christopher Dowling, who in the past had promoted the John Paul II Healing Center and has since processed ways in which he had suffered from the conversion therapy offered by Dr. Schuchts conducted.
-Dowling ended up in inpatient treatment after the “care” of Schuchts and his ideologies (as well as those in Schuchts’s circles) culminated in a mental health crisis.
+In 2021, I shared a recorded conversation with Christopher Dowling, who in the past had promoted the John Paul II Healing Center and has since processed ways in which he had suffered from the conversion therapy he received from Dr. Schuchts.
+Dowling ended up in inpatient treatment, after the “care” of Schuchts and his ideologies (as well as those in Schuchts’s circles) culminated in a mental health crisis.
 (As will be shared below, others have had similar trajectories following their work with Schuchts.)
-Dowling shared that he ended up wasting more than $50,000 on the “healing” efforts of Schutchs and others who discouraged him from seeking help from mental health professionals outside of their close networks of Catholic therapists who share their niche ideological views and methodologies.
+Dowling ended up wasting more than $50,000 on the “healing” efforts of Schutchs and others who discouraged him from seeking help outside of their close networks of Catholic therapists who share their niche ideological views and methodologies.

 And this is a recent message I received from a Catholic woman in the Diocese of Lansing on her experience with Schuchts, Heidland, and the JPII Healing Center (shared with permission):